-Do not remove the flow control orifice from the sample inlet of the analyzer.

-4. Observe the digital panel meter, letting the instrument warm up until the readings stabilize.
+- 1. Purge the analyzer and sampling system as described in Chapter 3. - 2.
+Sample flow is restricted by an orifice in the sample inlet connection.
+As the flowrate into the analyzer increases past ~0.5 cfh, the ON-LINE light turns on.
+This indicates that the flow switch is operating correctly. - 3.
+Turn on the analyzer by pushing the Power Switch to the ON position.
+The POWER light on the front panel turns on. - 4.
+Observe the digital panel meter, letting the instrument warm up until the readings stabilize.
 Drifting occurs until internal temperatures stabilize and the analytical cell is completely purged.
-A persistent drift indicates an improperly purged system or an air leak into the system.
+A persistent drift indicates an incompletely purged system or an air leak into the system.
 Refer to Chapter 5 for suggested corrective procedures.